mbari-org/blaise/README.md

 A Rust implementation of [voc-cropper](https://github.com/mbari-org/voc-cropper).

-😲 what?!
 This repo started as a learning exercise on how things like xml parsing and basic image processing can be done in Rust.
-Along with the use of Rust mechanisms for CLI, file handling, multithreading, progress report, etc., it only intends to reproduce the main functionality in voc-imagecropper, not necessarily all its options or features (at least initially).
+Along with the use of Rust mechanisms for CLI, file handling, multithreading, progress report, etc., it only intended to reproduce the main functionality in voc-imagecropper, but more features were subsequently added.

 Notable differences wrt voc-imagecropper include:
 - cropped images are written out in png format (not in jpeg)